-Garden Design Maine was brought on to assist a dedicated DIY homeowner in transforming a challenging grassy hillside into a vibrant, multi-season garden retreat.
-The project required careful plant selection to endure Maine’s unpredictable winters and sudden spring thaws.
+Garden Design Maine was brought on to assist a dedicated DIY homeowner in Sebago in transforming a challenging grassy hillside into a vibrant, multi-season garden.
+The project centered on designing a planting plan to flank a future stairway, combining beauty and function across a sloped landscape.

 Design Goals: